brevzin/cpp_proposals/3394_annotations/annotations.md

 consteval source_location source_location_of(info r);
 ```

-[7]{.pnum} *Returns*: If `r` represents a value, a non-class type, the global namespace, or a data member description, then `source_location{}`.
+[7]{.pnum} *Returns*: If `r` represents a value, a type other than a class type or an enumeration type, the global namespace, or a data member description, then `source_location{}`.
 Otherwise, an implementation-defined `source_location` value.

-[#]{.pnum} *Recommended practice*: [If `r` represents an annotation that was added with a call to `std::meta::annotate`, then implementations should return a value corresponding to the `source_location` argument passed to that function.]{.addu} If `r` represents an entity, name, or direct base class relationship that was introduced by a declaration, implementations should return a value corresponding to a declaration of the represented construct that is reachable from the evaluation construct.
-If there are multiple such declarations and one is a definition, a value corresponding to the definition is preferred.
+[#]{.pnum} *Recommended practice*: [If `r` represents an annotation that was added with a call to `std::meta::annotate`, then implementations should return a value corresponding to the `source_location` argument passed to that function.]{.addu} If `r` represents an entity with a definition that is reachable from the evaluation context, a value corresponding to a definition should be returned.
 :::

 Update the meanings of `type_of` and `value_of` in [meta.reflection.queries]: